Modernised coordination applies in the EU since 1 May 2010. It includes the following consolidated regulations:

 Since 1 January 2011, Regulation (EU) No 1231/2010 extends modernised coordination to nationals of non-EU countries (third-country nationals) legally resident in the EU and in a cross-border situation.
 Their family members and survivors are also covered if they are in the EU.

-It does not apply to Denmark or the United Kingdom.
+It does not apply to Denmark.

 Regulation (EU) No 1231/2010 will be a source of rights, for example, in the case of a third-country national who has moved from one EU country to another for work, but whose children have stayed in the previous EU country.